zopefoundation/zope.interface/docs/hacking.rst

    py26: commands succeeded
    congratulations :)

-Running ``tox`` with no arguments runs all the configured environments.
+Running ``tox`` with no arguments runs all the configured environments, including building the docs and testing their snippets:

 .. code-block:: sh